 The action-RPG IP has been picked up by the publisher.

-2012’s Kingdoms of Amalur: Reckoning was an ambitious action RPG, a huge game that blended ideas from multiple games belonging to multiple genres, with combat that sought to channel God of War in its oomph, a full-fledged class system to sate the hunger of RPG veterans, a winding, engaging narrative, and so much more.
+2012’s Kingdoms of Amalur: Reckoning was an ambitious action RPG, a huge game that blended ideas from multiple games belonging to multiple genres, with a full-fledged class system to sate the hunger of RPG veterans, a winding, engaging narrative, and so much more.

 It had huge talents attached to it as well, including renowned writer R.A.
 Salvator doing the, well, writing; Ken Rolston, former lead designer on the likes of The Elder Scrolls III: Morrowind and Oblivion taking up that same role; acclaimed composer Grant Kirkhop making the game’s music; and superstar artist Todd McFarlane handling the art.
 It had a lot going for it, and when it launched, it, sadly enough, didn’t do as well as perhaps it should have.